Guy Henry (actor): 2000 onwards

 In 2006, he played a lawyer in Midsomer Murders, appeared with Michael Sheen in Kenneth Williams: Fantabulosa! (as Hugh Paddick), and featured in the first, fifth and sixth episodes of the first series of The Chase (in another role he reprised in 2007).
 In 2007 he appeared as the UK's UN Ambassador in The Trial of Tony Blair and appeared in the seventh episode of the second series of Hotel Babylon.
 Also in 2007 he appeared on radio as Noël Coward in the Afternoon Play of 4 May 2007, "The Master and Mrs Tucker" by Roy Apps, which told of Coward's friendship with Edith Nesbit (played by Ann Bell).

 In 2008, he appeared in HBO's John Adams as Jonathan Sewall, Massachusetts's Attorney General, as Mr Collins in Lost in Austen, and in Series 7, Episode 4 of Spooks.

 In 2009 he appeared in Margaret and in Lewis (Series 4, Episode 1).
 Also in 2009 he appeared in several episodes of Ricky Gervais' BBC comedy Extras as the commissioning editor of BBC Comedy.

 In 2010 he appeared as a lawyer in an episode of The IT Crowd titled "Something Happened".

 In October 2010 he joined the regular cast of Holby City as surgeon Henrik Hanssen, a role he played for three years until his departure in October 2013.
 In October 2014, it was announced that he would rejoin the cast of Holby City.

-In October 2014, he appeared as the inspector in the BBC 6-part drama Our Zoo.
+In October 2014, he appeared as the Inspector in the BBC 6-part drama Our Zoo.

 In January 2015, he appeared as hypnotist Arthur Welkin in the BBC series Father Brown episode 3.3 "The Invisible Man".

 In October 2016, he appeared as Mr Murthwaite in the BBC mini-series The Moonstone.

 In November 2017, he appeared as the Dean of Westminster in the second season of the Rainmark Films series The Frankenstein Chronicles.

+In 2023, he appeared in four episodes of Queen Charlotte: A Bridgerton Story as John Monro, George III's physician.

 Film

 Henry's film credits include appearances in Another Country with Rupert Everett, Lady Jane, England, My England film by Tony Palmer, in Stephen Fry's 2003 film Bright Young Things (appearing in the poster for it, top left) as Archie Schwert, in V for Vendetta as Conrad Heyer, in Starter for 10 as a university professor, in Expresso, in Vincente Amorim's 2008 film Good as a senior doctor in Nazi Germany and as Pius Thicknesse in Harry Potter and the Deathly Hallows – Part 1 and Part 2.

 In 2014, he appeared in the critically acclaimed short film Done In.

 In 2016, Henry appeared in Rogue One: A Star Wars Story, providing the physical and vocal performance for Grand Moff Tarkin; the use of CGI special effects recreated the likeness of Peter Cushing, who died in 1994, for the character.
+The performance, while not without controversy, was praised by Cushing's estate.